 Bordering Vegetated Wetlands border a reservoir, lake, pond, river, stream, or creek.

-Isolated Vegetated Wetlands do not border a reservoir, lake, pond, river, stream, or creek.
-An Isolated Vegetated Wetland must have a surface area of 2,500 square feet or greater to be subject to regulation under the Bylaw.

 The physical characteristics of Vegetated Wetlands and its location are significant to the preservation and protection of the Bylaw Interests and Values specified in Section 2.4(1)(a) above.